LSDOlab/atomics/docs/_src_docs/extensions_folder/new_pde.rst

-Define a new PDE
+Defining a new PDE
 ----------------------
 ATOmiCS wraps ``FEniCS`` for the solution of the PDEs.
 The input for FEniCS is the variational (weak) form.
-Thus, to implement a physics problem that is not included in ATOmiCS, the users need to implement the variational form using FEniCS unifed form language (UFL) and add it to ATOmiCS pde folder (``atomics/atomics/pdes``).
+Thus, to implement a physics problem that is not included in ATOmiCS, the users need to implement the variational form using FEniCS unified form language (UFL) and add it to the ATOmiCS PDE folder
+(``atomics/atomics/pdes``).
-We demonstration this process using an example that adds a st. Venant–Kirchoff model to ATOmiCS pde folder, and run a cantilever beam optimization with the new PDE.
+We demonstrate this process using an example that adds the st. Venant--Kirchhoff model to the ATOmiCS the PDE folder.

-    1.1 Derive the vatiational form
+    1.1 Derive the variational form

-        St. Venant–Kirchoff model is a type of simple hyperelastic problem.
+        St. Venant--Kirchhoff model is a type of simple hyperelastic problem.
-        The vatiational form of these hyperelastic problem can be derived by minimizing the potential energy on domain :math:`\Omega`
+        The variational form of this kind of hyperelastic problem can be derived by minimizing the potential energy on domain :math:`\Omega`

         .. math::